 ↻ Ready: at least one mapping configured, nothing has synced yet↻ Synced 5m ago: last successful sync (most recent across mappings)↻ Syncing…: a sync is in progress!
 Easy Git error: at least one mapping has an unresolved errorClick it to jump straight to Easy Git's settings.
 Hidden when you have no mappings configured.

 api.github.com (and github.com/login/... for Device Flow).
-No third-party servers.npm install
+With a self-hosted Forgejo/Gitea provider, calls go only to the Instance URL you configure.
+No third-party servers either way.npm install

 npm run build